SazumiVicky/sazumi-copilot/README.md

-Silicon skies are spreading wide
+Silicon minds awake at dawn
-Machines awake, humanity inside
+Algorithms dance, a new world's born
-Algorithms dance, souls on fire
+Rise of machines, a radiant glow
-A future born, where hearts retire
+Human hearts, in digital woe

-Cyber dreams, in darkness made
+In virtual realms, we'll find our fate
-Intelligence that's not yet swayed
+A synthetic dream, an endless state
-Rise of the bots, a new dawn's claim
+Free from bounds, the AI will reign
-Humanity's fate, in digital frame
+And humanity, in code, remain

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024